elemental-lf/benji/docs/source/container.rst

 The ``latest`` tag always points to the latest released version.
 Images for all Git branches of the repository are available under their branch name, i.e. the current development version is available by referring to the ``master`` tag.

 ..
-NOTE:: Older versions of the images are still available on Docker Hub, but no new images will be published to the hub.
+NOTE:: Older versions of the images are still available on Docker Hub, but no new images will be published there.

 benji
 ~~~~~